The Other Side of Hope: Release

 In December 2016, it was announced The Other Side of Hope would play in competition at the 67th Berlin International Film Festival.
 The film itself was given an early February release in Finland and Curzon Artificial Eye acquired the British distribution rights, with plans to release the film in April 2017.
 In March 2017, Janus Films acquired the rights to distribute the film in the United States, previously distributing Kaurismäki's preceding film from 2011, Le Havre, in the country as well.
 The Other Side of Hope was released in the United States on 1 December 2017.

 Reception

 The Other Side of Hope was highly acclaimed upon release.
-On Rotten Tomatoes, the film holds a 91% approval rating, based on 87 reviews, with an average score of 7.8/10.
-The website's critical consensus reads, "Writer-director Aki Kaurismäki further sharpens his craft with The Other Side of Hope, offering a timely drama whose melancholy air is leavened by its empathy."

 On Metacritic, it holds a score of 84 out of 100 based on 23 reviews, indicating "universal acclaim".

 A. O. Scott of The New York Times said the film was "humane and gravely funny" and "at once honest and artful, a touching and clearsighted declaration of faith in people and in movies."

 Justin Chang of the Los Angeles Times noted: "Full of brilliantly offhand gags and harrowing plot turns, this delightful comic fable expresses a belief in human decency, in the way things could be if only we all tried a little harder, that feels wise and hopeful rather than naive".

 The film was chosen as the best film of 2016–17 by FIPRESCI.